TheAdeo/filament-knowledge/README.md

 Bio based alternative to the other flexible filaments, EVA has good chemical resistance and low water absorption.

 #### - Printing: (240° / 40° / - )
-PPGF adhesive is recommended instead of the typical PVA/PVB glue
+PP-GF adhesive is recommended instead of the typical PVA/PVB glue

 </br>